 Details for how UT provides classroom accommodations, course load accommodations, exam accommodations, Deaf and Hard of Hearing Accommodations, housing accommodations and the process of notifying instructors can be found below.

 SSD communicates a student’s approved accommodations via letters that are requested and delivered by the student to their instructors.
 The letters include all of the classroom accommodations that are approved for an individual student.
 In order for students registered with SSD to have access to accommodations, students must:

-- Pick up the letters from the SSD office and deliver them to instructors.
+- Pick up the letters from the SSD office or download them from the SSD Web Portal and deliver them to instructors.